-In 2014, Mr. David Baker joined Alcobra as Chief Commercial Officer to lead the pre-commercialization activity.
+Mr. David Baker, our Chief Commercial Officer, leads our pre-commercialization activity.
 However, we currently do not have any internal sales or distribution infrastructure.
 In the event we receive regulatory approval for MDX, we intend, where appropriate, to pursue commercialization relationships with pharmaceutical companies and other strategic partners providing for distribution through their sales and marketing organizations, or build an internal commercial infrastructure.